zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_05_en-US_PILOT_AND_THE_ABYSS.md

     THE RESULT:
     ───────────
-    The pilot experiences FORCED DISSOLUTION of consciousness— but not the peaceful dissolution of the mystic who merges with Source.
+    The pilot experiences FORCED DISSOLUTION of consciousness, but not the peaceful dissolution of the mystic who merges with Source.

     This is CHAOTIC dissolution.